 Please make sure your camper is current on immunizations and a copy of your health insurance card is loaded in to your account prior to your arrival at camp.

 HEALTH CARE: Camp Don Lee has a well-equipped and professionally staffed health center available 24 hours each day.
 There is a physician or registered nurse in the med hut during each week of camp.
 Also, all summer staff are certified in First Aid and CPR.
-Parents will be notified if a camper needs to be taken off-site for medical care, spends the night in the health center for any reason, is running a fever of 101 degrees or higher or is started on a new prescription medication.
+Parents will be notified if a camper needs to be taken off-site for medical care, spends the night in the health center due to illness, is running a fever of 101 degrees or higher or is started on a new prescription medication.
 The decision of whether or not to call parents about minor bumps and bruises is made on a case-by-case basis by the medical staff in conjunction with camp directors.
 Prompt attention is given in any accident or injury.
+If we do find it necessary to call the parent or guardian, expect a phone call from camp at 252-249-1106.

 FOOD SAFETY: Our camp kitchen facilities are inspected annually by the NC Department of Health & Human Services, Food Protection Program.
 We have consistently had an overall A rating for food preparation, general health and safety, water supply, and sanitation.
 Balanced meals are served to campers daily.
 A variety of snacks are available to campers in the camp store.
 Special dietary needs and any food allergies should be noted on the health form and discussed with our health care provider when you drop off your camper.